dgodovich/personal_logseq/pages/Regulation of repressor expression in lambda.md

 				- remains sensitive at 30
 			- but ones that don't translate in front of it
 		- Immunity operon is between rex and cY
-		- Something is going on depending on where transcription is -
+		- Something is going on depending on where transcription is, it can or can't make c1
+- Materials and Methods
+	- Partial diploids
+	- bunch of lysogens
+	-